JuliaOpt/LinQuadOptInterface.jl/README.md

 # LinQuadOptInterface.jl

-LinQuadOptInterface (LQOI) is designed to make it easier for low-level wrapper designed to bridge low-level Integer Linear and Quadratic solvers to implement the [MathOptInterface](https://github.com/JuliaOpt/MathOptInterface.jl) (MOI).
-It provides access to many MOI functionalities mainly related to problem modifications:
+LinQuadOptInterface.jl (LQOI) is designed to simplify [MathOptInterface.jl](https://github.com/JuliaOpt/MathOptInterface.jl)'s (MOI) implementation.
+The target use cases are low-level wrappers designed to bridge low-level Integer Linear and Quadratic solvers, for instance [GLPK.jl](https://github.com/JuliaOpt/GLPK.jl), [Gurobi.jl](https://github.com/JuliaOpt/Gurobi.jl), [Xpress.jl](https://github.com/JuliaOpt/Xpress.jl) and [CPLEX.jl](https://github.com/JuliaOpt/CPLEX.jl).

+The use of LQOI for MOI implementations is entirely optional.
+Using LQOI introduces an extra abstraction layer between a solver and MOI.
+Its recommended to carefully analyse if the solver's low-level API is close to what LQOI expects, otherwise a direct implementation of MOI might be a better option.

-<a name="modifications"></a>
+## <a name="modifications"></a> Problem Modifications

+LQOI provides access to many MOI functionalities mainly related to problem modifications:

 1. add constraints/variables 1-by-1 and in batches
 2. remove constraints/variables
 3. change constraint coefficients